 “Depression is a chronic, disabling lifelong illness that requires a well-tolerated treatment that provides both acute symptom relief and continued benefits,” stated Harold Sackeim, Ph.D., professor, Department of Psychiatry and Radiology, Columbia College of Physicians and Surgeons and New York State Psychiatric Institute.

 From Mike: Absolute baloney.
 It does not have to be lifelong.
 It can be transformed into vitality and strength of purpose in an instant or more.
-Intention, persistence, balanced breathing and optional nutrition.
+Intention, persistence, balanced breathing and optimal nutrition.

 "Depression" is not a diagnosis!
 It is a description of a symptom cluster having dozens if not hundreds of complexly interactive proximal and distal etiological factors ranging from gut dysbiosis to dry cleaning fluids to a spiritual "dark night of the soul".
 Ron Feintech, PhD